ska-sa/katgpucbf/doc/dev-guide.rst

   git clone git@github.com:ska-sa/katgpucbf.git

-Create and activate a Python `virtual environment`_ for your work.
-While you can use Python's built-in virtual environment support, we recommend `pyenv`_ and `pyenv-virtualenv`_ which make it easy to manage different virtual environments and even different Python versions for different projects.
+Next, create and activate a Python `virtual environment`_ for your work.
+While you can use Python's built-in virtual environment support, we recommend `pyenv`_ and `pyenv-virtualenv`_, which make it easy to manage different virtual environments and even different Python versions for different projects.

 .. _virtual environment: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments
 .. _pyenv: https://github.com/pyenv/pyenv